abulrasheedilori/movies/README.md

                       WISH TO ADD FEATURES :
                       ---------------------
 I can always find improvement in all projects I have built everytime.
-But for this, Wish I had time to add search bar and filters to the screens.
+But for this, Wish I had time to add search bar, filters  and more test coverage to the screens.
 But I will update it later for the sake of young developers who crave for step by step guide of implementing such.

+* search bar
+* filter
+* more test coverage

                       -------------------
                       TECHNOLOGIES USED